Pnguyenkhang/Low-Cost_Quad-Interferometer/README.md

 # 3D Print Files
 These are the obj files for our mounts ([download](3Dfiles.zip)). <br />
 When constructing the interferometer it is recommended that the 3D printed kinetic screw mounts are secured to the plate using expoxy rather than hot glue do the the elasticity of the glue.
 All other components do not need to be adjusted after initial application and should be secured with hot glue incase mirror alignment is off.

-# Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
-# License